Richard Padley

 General Crime

-R v SA (Birmingham CC): Led junior prosecuting an allegation of murder relating to an incident of road rage, the victim dying several years later.
+R v SA (Birmingham CC): Led junior with Miranda Moore KC prosecuting an allegation of murder relating to an incident of road rage, the victim dying several years later.
 The case focused on the issue of causation, involving in excess of 20 experts in the case ranging from road traffic collision reconstruction experts, trichologists, audiologists, toxicologists and pathologists amongst others.

-R v MH and KK (Southwark CC): Led junior in a prosecution of assisting illegal immigration.
+R v MH and KK (Southwark CC): Led junior with Nicholas Hearn in a prosecution of assisting illegal immigration.
 The case involved extensive analysis of evidence obtained from overseas, notably evidence of stops and searches in Europe, as well as telephone evidence linking the UK arm of the operation.
+Two men found guilty of smuggling migrants to Essex - BBC News

 R v GH (Guildford CC): Successfully defending GH in relation to allegations of rape and controlling and coercive behaviour.
 A review of the unused material, including extensive telephone records, led to the presentation of material which undermined the complainant’s version of events.